House flipping… popular TV shows make it look like such a fancy process without talking about the potential requirement(s) of a loan to flip a house.

 Consulting with a hard money lender is another easy way to get a loan to flip a house.
 These private lenders have either their own money bank or a money pool collected from other people to lend to real estate entrepreneurs.
 The best thing about getting a loan from hard money lenders is that they don’t necessarily require you to have a good credit history.

-It is important to note here that hard money loans are short-term loans that you need to pay off within a year or so.
-This serves as a great resort if conventional financial institutions have turned you down.
-While it is easy to qualify for these loans, the penalties associated are often very strict — up to and including losing the property completely.
+Hard money loans are short-term loans that you need to pay off typically within a year or so.
+This serves as a last resort if conventional financial institutions have turned you down.
+While it is easy to qualify for these loans and they get funded very quickly, the penalties associated are often very strict — up to and including losing the property completely.

-More on the not so bright side, these loans tend to have relatively higher interest rates.
-This along with the short payback period may further pressurize you to sell your flipped property as quickly as possible.
+More on the not-so-bright side, these loans tend to have higher interest rates.
+This along with the short payback period will pressure you to sell your property flip as quickly as possible.

 5. Crowdfunding Sites